2022 Illinois's 1st congressional district election: Campaign

+In total, seventeen candidates made the primary ballot.
+The candidates rarely criticized each other, primarily campaigning on their own experience and life story in an attempt to carve out a unique position in the crowded race.
+Their campaigns relied more on door-to-door canvassing and less on advertising compared to nearby primary elections.

-On June 20, a week before the primary, Jackson attracted controversy after it was revealed that his campaign had received over $1 million from PACs associated with the cryptocurrency industry, most of which were owned by wealthy cryptocurrency executive Sam Bankman-Fried.
-One such PAC, Protect Our Future, spent over $500,000 on ads in support of Jackson's campaign, an amount nearly exceeding the contributions Jackson received from individuals.
+On June 20, a week before the primary, Jackson attracted controversy after his Federal Election Commission filings revealed that his campaign had received over $1 million from PACs associated with the cryptocurrency industry, including $500,000 from a PAC largely funded by wealthy cryptocurrency executive Sam Bankman-Fried.

+Criticisms

 Jackson was a vocal supporter of cryptocurrency during his campaign and listed it as one of his key campaign issues.
-The race suddenly became more heated; Norington-Reaves criticized Jackson for presenting himself as a progressive despite taking large donations from super PACs, while Dowell accused him of putting a "for sale sign" on Rush's House seat.
-During a June 23 hearing of the House Agriculture Subcommittee on Commodity Exchanges, Energy, and Credit, Rush criticized cryptocurrency PACs for their outsized spending in the race to choose his successor, though he did not mention Jackson by name.
+Norington-Reaves criticized Jackson for presenting himself as a progressive despite taking large donations from super PACs, while Dowell accused him of putting a "for sale sign" on Rush's House seat.
 Jackson also faced criticism for failing to file timely financial disclosures with the Federal Election Commission.
 Collins accused him of intentionally delaying his financial disclosures in order to hide who he was receiving money from.
 In response to the controversy, Jackson claimed that the donations were unsolicited and that his delay in filing disclosures was a mistake.
-PACs aligned with the cryptocurrency industry also spent on behalf of other Illinois House candidates in the 2022 cycle, including Chuy Garcia in the 4th district Democratic primary, Nikki Budzinski in the 13th district Democratic primary, and Rodney Davis in the 15th district Republican primary.
-In total, cryptocurrency PACs spent over $4 million in the 2022 Illinois primaries.
-The source of the funds is not entirely known, as many of the PACs' donors remain anonymous.
+PACs aligned with the cryptocurrency industry spent over $4 million in total on behalf of Illinois House candidates in the 2022 primaries, including Chuy Garcia in the 4th district Democratic primary, Nikki Budzinski in the 13th district Democratic primary, and Rodney Davis in the 15th district Republican primary.